 Visa requirements for all visiting staff including trainers, jockeys, riders, grooms and any other accompanying staff have recently changed.
 The type of passport held will determine which application process to use which may take up to 28 days to process.
 A letter of invitation will be provided if required.
-For further information contact Jane Rogan at Racing Victoria at your earliest convenience who will advise on the type of Visa application required.
+For further information contact Racing Victoria at your earliest convenience who will advise on the type of Visa application required.

 On confirmation of your horse travelling to Melbourne, Racing Victoria will send a pack including all information and paperwork for completion.
 The paperwork includes forms for: